-What is Value Added Tax and How It is Calculated
+What is Value Added Tax in India and How It is Calculated

-What is Value Added Tax and How It is Calculated
+What is Value Added Tax in India and How It is Calculated

 It is a type of indirect tax that the Central Government levies on sold goods.
 VAT is collected starting from manufacturing till the sale is completed by the retailer.
 It works in such a way that the consumer at the end of the supply chain pays a higher tax amount.